During EIVA Days Denmark 2018, we presented a major expansion to the functionality of camera based scanning.

 It has therefore been a key goal for EIVA to develop and implement a real-time processing capability, or 1:1 processing as we say, so that one minute of video takes less than one minute to process.

 Among other improvements, we employ state-of-the-art Visual Simultaneous Localisation And Mapping (VSLAM) to achieve the ambitious goal of real-time photogrammetry.

 Key processing steps of EIVA’s implementation of VSLAM are detailed below:

 EIVA’s VSLAM software algorithms track features from one image to the next and thereby enable the calculation of camera position and feature position in a 3D environment.

-This VSLAM functionality is available as a real-time tracking module for autonomous use, and can be used on AUVs for tracking subsea structures and automatic scanning of structures, as well as other purposes.
+This VSLAM functionality will be made available as a real-time tracking module for autonomous use.
+The goal is to use it on ROVs and AUVs for tracking subsea structures and automatic scanning of structures, in addition to a fleet of other applications.

 For tethered ROV operations, VSLAM data processing is handled in real-time by a topside computer.